m-atmaca/m-atmaca/README.md

 </div>
 <br>

-👩‍💻 I am currently learning Artificial Intelligence and Image Processing with Python but I am also interested in back-end development
+👩‍💻 I am currently learning Artificial Intelligence and Image Processing with Python but I am also interested in mobile development
 <br>
 ☕ My actual aim is to make projects about AI and working with AI.
 <br>